Kraymer/ublame/README.md

     chore: convert tabs to spaces
 ~~~

+In that example, the last commit modified the code only to convert tabs to spaces and previous commits
+that were probably more interesting to get the original intention of the developer(s) are not captured
+by `git blame`.

 So you need to apply `git blame` on the version of the file preceding _e65d24b3_ and so on ...

-With `boogit` the information is instantly available in one command :
+With `ublame` the information is instantly available in one command :

 ~~~
-❯ boogit tests/rsrc/example.py "if token in diff"
+❯ ublame tests/rsrc/example.py "if token in diff"

 Commit: e65d24b336570822d33f91847542743969b17fa2
 Author: Fabrice Laporte